Russian aircraft carrier Admiral Kuznetsov: 2017–present: overhaul

 In late May 2019, repair work of the aircraft carrier was underway.
 That same month, it was also announced that two graving docks in Murmansk would be merged and enlarged to accommodate the ship, the work taking a year and a half.
 In December 2019, a major fire broke out on board the ship as work continued on the ship's refit.
 Two people died and more than a dozen were injured in the fire, and damage to the ship was estimated at US$8 million.

 In June 2021, Vladimir Korolev, Vice President of the United Shipbuilding Corporation announced that the overhaul and upgrade of Admiral Kuznetsov was expected to be completed by the first half of 2023.
-The avionics, flight deck with the ski jump, electric equipment, and the power plant are expected to be replaced as part of this process.
+The avionics, flight deck with the ski jump, electric equipment, and the power plant were expected to be replaced as part of this process.
 The carrier would also receive a new fully domestic takeoff and landing control system, with the onboard airpower remaining the same.
 Due to the lack of a large enough drydock, a new drydock was being constructed in Murmansk.
 In November 2021 it was reported that "bad weather" had caused significant delays to repair work which might push back the completion of the refit by more than one year.